Updated: November 20

 - NYU will be held harmless by the sponsor for non-performance if travel is not possible on the originally designated date(s).

-We urge you to keep in mind that travel restrictions can change rapidly with little notice.
+Travel restrictions can change rapidly with little notice.
 Depending on where you go, you may encounter challenges in departing a country or area, or face difficulties when you try to return.
 Should you need to conduct essential international travel, we are encouraging members of the community to plan on extra time for travel and register your trip with NYU Traveler to access Public Safety assistance while traveling.

 NYU's current travel restrictions do not apply to inbound travelers planning to visit NYU (except for countries and domestic regions with US entry restrictions and/or widespread, ongoing COVID-19 transmission; please refer to the CDC website for information and updates).
 That said, given how quickly the situation is evolving, inbound travelers from other countries should know that there is a high level of uncertainty regarding whether they will be able to be admitted to the US, whether they will face quarantine, and whether they will be able to return to their home countries in a timely fashion.
 We therefore discourage visiting faculty speakers and candidates from other countries from traveling for conferences, graduate open houses, etc., and encourage departments to find means to support remote participation in events and activities.